How To Check For Testicular Cancer

 Macmillan Cancer Support

 Checking for testicular cancer is sometimes called testicular self-examination.
-Doing this regularly means you soon get to know what feels normal for you.
+Doing this regularly means you will soon get to know what feels normal for you.
 A normal testicle should feel smooth and firm, but not hard.

 • lumps or swellings